evantahler/messagebot-core/README.md

 - `docker-compose run messagebot_worker ./bin/messagebot team create --name MessageBot --trackingDomainRegexp "^.*$" --trackingDomain "tracking.myapp.com" --email="me@myapp.com"`

 From here, you should be good to go!
+Restart the containers:

+- `docker-compose start`

-The load balancer will proxy all of your MessageBot web servers through one port
+The load balancer will proxy all of your MessageBot web servers through one server as you scale.

 ## Misc Docker:
 - Full Cleanup: `docker rm $(docker ps -a -q) && docker rmi $(docker images -q)`